Adobe-Experience-Cloud/analytics-io-lab/sections/s3_filtering_segmentation/README.md

   }
 ]
 ```
 6. Notice the Segment's **`id`** returned from this response.
-We will need to use segment ids to reference segments in the ranked report request.
+We will need to use segment ids to reference segments in the report request.

 Instructor Demo - Global Segment
 -----